 We view course access as an interactive process with the student, faculty and Disability Services and value your cooperation and input in the goal of equal access.

-Following an intake discussion and a review of any documentation the student provides, Disability Services Staff will send a faculty member notification via a Faculty Notification Letter outlining any approved accommodations (see below).
+Following the intake meeting and a review of any documentation the student provides, Disability Services Staff will send a faculty member notification via a Faculty Notification Letter outlining any approved accommodations.

-Faculty can also refer a student for support if a student is reporting a need for significant adjustments for a class due to physical, health or psychological concerns that are impacting their ability to effectively access a course.
-Students or faculty may contact email@example.com for more information.
+Faculty can also refer a student for support if a student is reporting a need for significant adjustments for a class due to physical or psychological concerns that are impacting their ability to effectively access a course.
+Students or faculty may contact firstname.lastname@example.org for more information.

 Faculty Notification Letter:

 Each qualified student with a disability has an accommodation plan.
-Faculty are informed of this plan via the Faculty Notification Letter that will be received in a confidential email from Disability Services.
+Faculty are informed of this plan via the Faculty Notification Letter received in a confidential email from Disability Services.
 Students must request accommodations every semester for each course that accommodations are required.
 Typically, this notification happens prior to, or early in, the semester.
-Faculty are welcome and encourage to reach out to students once this information is received.
+When faculty receive this notification, they should communicate with the student regarding receipt of this information.

 Students and faculty should discuss their accommodations in person whenever possible and privately.
 We suggest printing or downloading and copies of the Faculty Notification Letter to outline accommodations.

-Questions that faculty can use during the accommodation meeting that may help guide this discussion;
+Questions that faculty can use that may help guide this discussion;